Main

 Innovation & Corporate Development IT & Communication Healthcare utilizing DX We will contribute to the creation of prosperous and safe lifestyles through healthcare IT business.
 Provide advanced healthcare IT services by expanding current businesses.
 Expand the scale of business and create new businesses.

 • north star Co., Ltd., an affiliate company in which we invested in February 2021, operates "Kids Doctor", which offers pediatric health consultation services, and appointment services of online diagnosis and home visit.
-Leveraging the knowledge of this business, we released "Pet Doctor," an online pet consultation service, in November 2022.

-• Innoxia Inc., also a subsidiary of the Company, established in November 2021, is engaged in business providing various DX solutions to medical institutions, mainly hospitals.
+• Innoxia Inc., also a subsidiary of the Company, established in November 2021, is engaged in business providing various Medical DX solutions to medical institutions, mainly hospitals.

 • GOOD HEALTH AND WELL-BEING